 Veterans' service organizations are vital to the Board's operation and provide an invaluable service to appellants.
 One of a service organization's representation activities is the preparation of advocacy briefs, which occurs prior to the Board's review of a case.
 These representative briefs become part of an appellant's record and are considered by the Board when reviewing appeals.
-In FY 1998, 85.1 percent of appellants were represented by one of the accredited service organizations (86.2 percent in FY 1997), 4.3 percent were represented by an attorney or agent (3.3 percent in FY 1997), and 10.6 percent were not represented (10.5 percent in FY 1997).
+In FY 1999, 72.3 percent of appellants were represented by one of the accredited service organizations (72.8 percent in FY 1998), 11.6 percent by State Service Organizations (11.3 percent in FY 1998), 6.2 percent were represented by an attorney, agent or others (5.3 percent in FY 1998), and 9.8 percent were not represented (10.6 percent in FY 1998).
 (See table on page 32, Part II.)